Loading...

-Calculate your Basal Metabolic Rate - calories your body burns at rest
+Calculate your Basal Metabolic Rate to understand daily calorie burn at rest.

 Mifflin-St Jeor